 With few redeeming qualities other than a simplistic design, the North Mountain Supply Quart Jars fall short of the mark in more ways than one.
 Sometimes, having a simple design bodes well for products that are supposed to offer utility.
 However, in this case, you'd be better off going for a Ball or Kerr option as they are not only cheaper but have more useful designs.

 Perhaps worth noting is that these jars accept a universally sized regular-mouth lid.
-However, the included one piece lids aren't very reliable — two of the twelve didn't produce a seal when pressure canned.
-Though they are capable of holding a full quart of contents, the shoulder taper on these jars is more pronounced than others.
+However, the included one-piece lids aren't very reliable — two of the twelve didn't produce a seal when pressure canned.
+Though they can hold a full quart of contents, the shoulder taper on these jars is more pronounced than others.
 If you're looking for quality and utility, we would recommend steering clear of the North Mountain Supply Quart Jars.

 Why You Should Trust Us